 Talk It Through: Hold a daily meeting with a member of your family to discuss your day and anything else that comes to mind.

-What is Effective Treatment with Tic-related Obsessive-Compulsive Disorder?
+What is an Effective Treatment for Tic-related Obsessive-Compulsive Disorder?
 (OCD)

 Clinicians who work with Tic-related OCD patients should coordinate their treatment with psychiatry to argue for appropriate pharmacological adjustments to the patient’s drug regimen.
 Tic-related OCD patients are more likely than regular OCD patients to benefit from SSRI augmentation.
 It is with low-dose neuroleptics or alpha-2 agonists, neuroleptic monotherapy, or alpha-2 monotherapy.